A Short Story

 I was 13 yrs of age growing up in Guayaquil, Ecuador when I started to play guitar.
 The nylon string guitar is a very popular instrument in Latin America, but for some reason, up to that moment in my life, the instrument had not caught so much of my attention.
 The defining moment came when the guitar and I crossed paths and an everlasting relationship started.
 It happened by chance.
 I came home from school one day and I saw my mother taking lessons from a lady she had contacted for the classes.
 I asked if I could sit in and listen to the class.
 I attentively and silently paid attention to the explanation the lady was giving to my mother on how to hold the guitar and how to place the left-hand fingers on the strings over the fretboard.
 She was explaining to her how to play something that was called a chord.
 The lady did not know how to read music nor had a good classical guitar technique, but whatever she was explaining to my mother along with her playing sounded intriguing to my ears.
 I asked my mother if I could also take lessons and she said yes.
 Unfortunately, I don’t remember the name of the lady, but I am grateful for the playing tips she taught me.
 I did admire my mother’s efforts at trying to learn to play guitar.
 I probably would not have learned it myself if it had not been for her initiative to take the lessons.
 Regretfully, a few months later after she stopped taking the lessons and stopped playing, she said she had forgotten everything she had learned.

-In the sixties Rock music was getting a new twist in the way it was written and performed.
+In the sixties, Rock music was getting a new twist in the way it was written and performed.
 More chords and harmonies were incorporated into the songs along with unusual melodies and lyrics.
-The dress code and hair styles were also evolving along with many social changes.
-The Vietnam war was going on and the Civil Rights movement was gaining momemtum.
+The dress code and hairstyles were also evolving along with many social changes.
+The Vietnam war was going on and the Civil Rights movement was gaining momentum.

 The Rolling Stones were (and still are) a fascinating band that I enjoyed listening to.
 I still enjoy their earlier songs: “As Tears Go By”, “Sitting on a Fence” and “My Sweet Lady Jane”.
 These three songs also made use of the acoustic guitar.
 It was because of the Rolling Stones and the influence of Blues in their music that I also started listening to Blues guitarists such as B.B.King and Freddie King.
 Both Kings were my point of reference at that time when it came to that musical style.

-Folk rock and folk music were also another strong force in those days.
-When I heard Paul Simon’s finger picking style on the songs, written by him and sung together with Art Garfunkel (Simon and Garfunkel), I felt as if a gigantic magnet had pulled me over towards that style.
+Folk-rock and folk music were also another strong force in those days.
+When I heard Paul Simon’s fingerpicking style on the songs, written by him and sung together with Art Garfunkel (Simon and Garfunkel), I felt as if a giant magnet had pulled me over towards that style.
 Paul Simon’s guitar playing was a revelation.
-Some how a copy of the first album they made “Wednesday Morning, 3 am” landed on my record player while I was living in Ecuador.
+Somehow a copy of the first album they made “Wednesday Morning, 3 am” landed on my record player while I was living in Ecuador.
 I have been listening to the songs that were in that LP ever since and I have never grown tired of them nor of any of the other recordings they made as a duo.
 I knew each song by memory.
 The first time I arrived in New York City in 1969, I headed straight to the East Village.
-I needed to go to Bleecker Street (“…Fog’s rollin’ in off the East River bank….like a shroud it covers Bleecker Street…”) I needed to take a walk towards the East river and breath the holy air that I thought only that street had.
-I wanted to feel the magic that Paul Simon described on that song of the same name as the street.
-Needless to say I was feeling groovy!
+I needed to go to Bleecker Street (“…Fog’s rollin’ in off the East Riverbank….like a shroud it covers Bleecker Street…”) I needed to take a walk towards the East River and breath the holy air that I thought only that street had.
+I wanted to feel the magic that Paul Simon described that song of the same name as the street.
+Needless to say, I was feeling groovy!